-1.1 An overview of the participatory governance programme
+1.1 An overview of the Participatory Governance Programme

-Planact's participatory governance programme is comprised of two sub-programmes, which are Participatory Planning, Budgeting, Performance and Accountability, and Active Citizenship.
+Planact's Participatory Governance Programme is comprised of two sub-programmes, which are: Participatory Planning, Budgeting, Performance and Accountability; and Active Citizenship.

 To promote participatory governance, Planact works with low income and disadvantaged communities to improve their engagement with national and municipal processes.
-Under this programme the following activities are executed:
+Under the participatory programme the following activities are executed:

-- Community representative structures are formalised. - Communities are capacitated about municipal development processes such as the Integrated Development Plan and Municipal Budgets. - Community representatives are capacitated about their roles and responsibilities as members of their community structure; good leadership; conflict resolution and active citizenship. - Community representatives are also trained on how to promote development in their area; to interact effectively with local government and government structures; and to represent and report to their community structures. - Planact, in collaboration with the communities, initiates and conducts negotiations with relevant municipal councils on issues of formalising land tenure and upgrading projects in informal settlements.
+- Community representative structures are formalised. - Capacity building for communities to engage with municipal development processes such as the Integrated Development Plan and Municipal Budgets. - Capacity building for community representatives in their roles and responsibilities as: members of their community structure; good leadership; conflict resolution; and active citizenship. - Community representatives are also trained on how to: promote development in their area; interact effectively with local government and government structures; and represent and report to their community structures. - Planact, in collaboration with the communities, initiates and conducts negotiations with relevant

-Planact engages the community and respective councils on the provision of human settlements and basic services, with the intent to help them produce urban development plans (UDP) which are then included in the municipal development plans.
+- municipal councils on issues of formalising land tenure and upgrading projects in informal settlements. - Planact engages the community and respective councils on the provision of human settlements and basic services, with the intent to help them produce urban development plans (UDP) which are then included in the municipal development plans.

-Planact carries out the above-stipulated work in both Gauteng and Mpumalanga Provinces.
-Project areas include the following communities; Leandra, Breyton, Jabulani, Mafube, KwaZenzele, Protea South, Spring Valley and Thembelihle (see the map below).
+Project areas include the following communities; Leandra, Breyton, Jabulani, Mafube, KwaZenzele, Protea South, Spring Valley and Thembelihle in Gauteng and Mpumalanga Provinces (see the map below).